getdyspatch/dyspatch-java/docs/LocalizationsApi.md

 LocalizationsApi apiInstance = new LocalizationsApi();
 String localizationId = "localizationId_example"; // String | A localization ID
+String targetLanguage = "targetLanguage_example"; // String | The type of templating language to compile as.
+Should only be used for visual templates.
 String accept = "accept_example"; // String | A version of the API that should be used for the request.
-For example, to use version 2018.08, set the value to application/vnd.dyspatch.2018.08+json try {
+For example, to use version \"2019.03\", set the value to \"application/vnd.dyspatch.2019.03+json\" try {
-    LocalizationRead result = apiInstance.localizationsLocalizationIdGet(localizationId, accept);
+    LocalizationRead result = apiInstance.localizationsLocalizationIdGet(localizationId, targetLanguage, accept);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling LocalizationsApi#localizationsLocalizationIdGet");